Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Give examples of any experience you have gained through volunteering or internships
+- Include any relevant experience you have gained through volunteering or interning

-- Remark any achievements or responsibilities you held in these roles
+- You should highlight any achievements or responsibilities you held in these positions.

 References: